-This guide for teenage skin helps you to understand what causes acne, spots and blemishes and how to get teenage skin under control.
-We take a look at what causes acne, and what natural ingredients can help you to tackle teenage skin and achieve a blemish-free complexion.
+This guide for teenage skin helps you to understand what causes acne, spots and blemishes and how to get teenage spots under control.
+We take a look at what causes acne, and what natural ingredients can help you to tackle teenage skin problems and achieve a blemish-free complexion.

 OY!
 NATURAL SKIN CARE FOR TEENAGE SPOTS

 With up to 60% of what you put on your skin absorbed into your bloodstream, it's never too early to start an organic skin care regime that avoids harsh, artificial chemicals.